yugabyte/yugabyte-db/docs/content/preview/manage/backup-restore/lightweight-db-clone.md

 Use the `list_clones` command to check whether a clone operation completed successfully or not.

-Note that the cluster doesn't allow two clone operations to happen concurrently on the same source database.
+Note that the cluster doesn't allow you to perform two clone operations concurrently on the same source database.
+You have to wait for the first clone to finish until you can perform another clone.
+However, you can create as many clones as you want for the same database or different databases.

 ### Example